hotrodorm/hotrod/hotrod-project/docs/docs-4/nitro/nitro-dynamic-sql.md

 ## Applying Parameters vs Injecting Parameters

 Applying parameters is the safe way of using a parameter in a SQL query and is implemented using the `#{param}` sequence.
-This is the recommended way of using parameters that makes use of "prepared statements".
+This is the recommended way of using parameters that is known as "prepared statements" in many programming languages.

-Injecting parameters may be susceptible to SQL Injection and is implemented using `${param}` sequence.
-Depending on the specifics of a query sometimes it's not possible to apply parameters, but only to inject them as strings: that is, by **concatenating** strings.
-Parameter Injections needs to be considered with extreme care. to make sure they are not coming unfiltered from an external source such as a browser or an external caller of an API.
+Injecting parameters &ndash; essentially concatenating parameters as strings &ndash; is an alternative way that may be susceptible to SQL Injection and is implemented using `${param}` sequence.
+Depending on the specifics of a query, sometimes it's not possible to apply parameters but only to inject them as strings.
+Parameter injection should be avoided if possible; if unavoidable, it needs to be considered with extreme care to make sure the parameters are not coming unfiltered from an external source such as a browser or an externally exposed API.

 ## OGNL - The Ogonal Engine